 - Use the time and date stamp whenever possible: Documenting the date and time of the photos will safeguard you from a potential challenge by the opposing side.

-- Use the geographical locator in your device as well: Some smartphone users disable this feature normally.
+- Use the geographical locator in your device as well: Some smartphone users disable this feature usually.
 That’s fine, but you should also know how to activate it in the event of an accident.
 This adds one more layer of credibility to your case.

 - Photograph all the vehicles involved in the accident: Including any damage they sustained.